Session 2

 Future greenhouse gas emissions will determine temperature rise.
 The objectives of 1.5°C and 2°C requires an urgent and dramatic decrease in emissions.

-Exploiting fossil fuels reserves would overshoot by far the 2°C objective.
-Between 67% and 80% of fossil fuels reserves must remain in the ground to save a small 50% chance of limiting temperature rise to 2°C.
+Exploiting fossil fuel reserves would overshoot the 2°C objective by far.
+Between 67% and 80% of fossil fuel reserves must remain in the ground to safeguard a 50% chance of limiting the temperature rise to 2°C.

 Carbon Cycle